Why study math?

 This means as a mathematician you pay attention to all the assumptions involved in a given problem or situation, and you learn to break down complex problems into a series of simple steps.
 Such skills and attitudes are highly valued by employers as well as graduate and professional schools.

 Christopher Flippen started out a computer science major, but found his math courses so much fun that he decided to add math as a second major.
-Visit our 'Meet a Student' page to read more about Christopher's favorite classes, favorite professors, and the three research projects that led him to a research interest he plans to pursue at the graduate level after completing his bachelor's degree.
+Read more about Christopher's favorite classes, favorite professors, and the three research projects that led him to a research interest he plans to pursue at the graduate level after completing his bachelor's degree.